austinrdu5/transformer-guide/README.md

-Absolutely!
-Here's a README draft tailored to a Jupyter notebook focused on understanding Transformers:

 # Demystifying Transformers: An Interactive Guide

 This Jupyter notebook is your comprehensive, hands-on introduction to the Transformer architecture, a groundbreaking innovation in the world of natural language processing (NLP).